sirius93/sirius93.github.io/pages/courses/system-design/sql-databases.md

+---
+title: 'SQL databases'
+date: '2022-10-19'
+draft: false
+summary: 'In this tutorial, we will discuss SQL databases'
+images:
+authors: ['default']
+---
 #SQL databases

 A SQL (or relational) database is a collection of data items with pre-defined relationships between them.
 These items are organized as a set of tables with columns and rows.
 Tables are used to hold information about the objects to be represented in the database.
 Each column in a table holds a certain kind of data and a field stores the actual value of an attribute.
 The rows in the table represent a collection of related values of one object or entity.